Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Estimates of the interaction strength from nonequilibrium measurements

 A numerical study \cite{hartwell} fit the nonequilibrium BEC distribution using a quantum Boltzmann equation to model the scattering dynamics.
 This model was sophisticated, treating the exciton and polariton populations as one continuous band, rather than as two distinct populations, and taking into account all of the phonon emission processes, screened-Coulomb scattering with free electrons, and the momentum dependence of the exciton fraction in the polariton-polariton scattering cross section.
 The steady-state distribution of the particles was calculated by evolving their distribution in time until the distribution no longer changed.
 This did not give equilibrium distributions with a well-defined temperature, but rather nonequilibrium distributions in steady state, in which the particle losses due to photon loss equalled the number generated by the pump laser, which fit the experimentally measured distributions well.

 The nonequilibrium nature of the data from these early experiments actually gives a strong constraint on the polariton-polariton interaction strength that equilibrium distributions do not give.
-In equilibrium \cite{equilprl}, the distribution depends only on the chemical potential and the temperature, and is independent of the details of the scattering processes.
+In equilibrium (seen e.g. in Ref. \onlinecite{equilprl}), the distribution depends only on the chemical potential and the temperature, and is independent of the details of the scattering processes.
 When the lifetime is short, however, comparable to the scattering time, then the shape of the nonequilibrium distribution is highly sensitive to the exact details of the scattering cross section.

 In the experiments reported in Ref.~\onlinecite{hartwell}, no measurement was made of the absolute polariton density.
 Instead, the theoretical value of Ref.~\onlinecite{tassone} for the polariton-polariton scattering cross section was assumed, and the density was varied in the calculations to get a fit.
 In addition, the assumption that the theoretical interaction strength must be divided by the number of quantum wells was not used, and so the value used was nominally 12 times too large; i.e., the cross section was 144 times larger than the actual theory prediction.